Trauma Disorder

 The impact of trauma varies for each individual, and in some cases, it can lead to the development of a mental health condition.
 Trauma disorders are specific mental health conditions that arise from traumatic experiences, although not all traumatic experiences result in a mental health condition.

 The perception of trauma is subjective, as it depends on personal backgrounds and experiences.
-It's crucial not to dismiss someone's mental health condition based on what may or may not traumatize you.
+It's crucial not to dismiss someone's mental health condition based on what may or may not traumatise you.
 However, certain traumas have been identified to directly correlate with the development of mental health conditions, including violence, neglect, abuse, loss of a loved one, witnessing abuse or violence, torture, accidents, and natural disasters.
-These traumas can affect individuals of all ages and severity varies among individuals.
+These traumas can affect individuals of all ages, and their severity varies.

 Traumatic disorders, if left undiagnosed and unmanaged, can have a significant impact on our lives.
-Trauma can have a deeper emotional impact than we realize, with dissociation and numbness often clouding our awareness of its effects.
+Trauma can have a more profound emotional impact than we realise, with dissociation and numbness often clouding our awareness of its effects.

 These disorders may present similarly to other psychiatric conditions like depression and anxiety, but the presence of a trigger event is necessary for diagnosis.
 Understanding the nature and timing of the triggering event, as well as the severity of symptoms, is essential.

 Treatment typically involves psychotherapy and medication.
-In the past, trauma-related disorders were often misdiagnosed as anxiety disorders, but it has since been recognized that they primarily manifest through symptoms such as anhedonia, dysphoria, dissociation, and externalization of anger and aggression.
+In the past, trauma-related disorders were often misdiagnosed as anxiety disorders, but it has since been recognised that they primarily manifest through symptoms such as anhedonia, dysphoria, dissociation, and the externalisation of anger and aggression.
 While anxiety or fear may still be present in individuals with trauma-related disorders, they are not the primary symptoms.
-As a result, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) has dedicated a specific chapter to trauma and stressor-related disorders.

 Trauma Disorder Symptoms: